DaleFielding/weather4kids/TESTING.md

 * Test: Click on the button to go to the home page.
 * Expected: Redirects to the home page.
 * Result: Pass.

+## Bugs
+Search bar position:
+* Bug = Search bar unintentionally moving above the search icon between resolution width 768px-774px.
+* Resolution =
+I had checked the styles that had been applied in developer tools, however was unable to find any conflicting styles that have resulted in this.
+Fixed by reducing the text size by 2px.

+Display temperature dynamically in introduction message:
+  * Bug = message not displaying at all.
+This was because the value of variable currentPeriodAverages was outside of the required scope.
+  * Resolution = Fixed this by declaring the needed variable in global scope and importing into the other file that it is needed in.

+Weatherapi functionality:
+* Bug = Was working on localhost but not on github pages.
+* Resolution = Fixed by changing fetched urls to https instead of http.

+Cross/exit icon position:
+* Bug = Unintended position of cross/exit icon in certain widths.
+* Resolution = Fixed this by creating a media query at the appropriate breakpoint that adds a negative margin, this ensures that the icon remains where it is intended.

+Earlier today button responsiveness:
+* Bug = Unintended height of the button on some small device sizes due to words being pushed onto a new line.
+* Resolution = Fixed this by creating a media query at the appropriate breakpoint that reduces the font size of the today buttons.

+Click to learn arrow responsiveness:
+* Bug = The arrow becomes miniscule on some small device sizes.
+* Resolution = Fixed this by creating a media query at the appropriate breakpoint that reduces the font size of click message; the message is in the came container and was taking up most of the space.

+## Unresolved Bugs:
+Weather API accuracy:
+* Bug = WeatherAPI picks up an inaccurate location on occasion.
+It will pick a nearby area instead of the actual location.
+* Outcome = I had tried various techniques that I researched online to increase accuracy, owever I was not able to resolve the issue. <br>On further research I have determined that it may in fact be an issue with the actual API itself.

+Safari browser compatibility:
+* Bug = Despite working as intended on all other browsers, the site is not 100% functional on Safari.
+The search icon and search bar style is unusual and ‘second view’ is not generated after clicking any of the weather cards.
+* Outcome = Will look to implement working functionality in the future.